The following essays are written by the author of this blog.

 Syllabics and the Unicode Consortium is an essay about errors in the syllabic typefaces based on the Unicode Standard that have been rectified by the Unicode Consortium.
 It was published on May 27, 2016.

-ᐴᑑ ᑳ ᒌ ᐃᔑᓂᐦᑳᑖᑲᓂᐎᑦ ᓈᐯᔑᔥ is a short anecdote my mother tells of her late father.
+ᐴᑑ ᑳ ᒌ ᐃᔑᓂᐦᑳᑖᑲᓂᐎᑦ ᓈᐯᔑᔥ is a comical anecdote my mother tells of her late father.
 It is written in southern East Cree and was published on August 25, 2016.

 ᓂᑖᓂᔅ ᐁ ᐐᒋ ᓇᑕᐎᐦᔦᐌᒥᑦ is a reminiscence about an autumn day spent grouse hunting with my daughter.
 It is written in southern East Cree and was published on December 4, 2014.
 An earlier version in Moose Cree (published on July 24, 2014) is available here.